CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-application-and-loadbalancer-servers.md

     The `ApiGatewayBasicAuthUserName` and `ApiGatewayBasicAuthPwd` will be needed [later, when installing Gateway][Install Gateway].

     {{% alert title="Note" %}}
 More advanced configuration (such as changing ports) can be undertaken by modifying the `Cortex.Innovation.Install.Config.json` file but this shouldn't be required for most installations.
-More information about this can be found at [Advanced Configuration](/docs/getting-started/on-premise/install-innovation-standalone/multiple-server-with-ha/advanced/advanced-config-changes).
+More information about this can be found at [Advanced Application Server and Load Balancer Configuration Changes](/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/advanced/advanced-config-changes).
     {{% /alert %}}

 1. Save and close `Cortex.Innovation.Install.ps1`.